-Location 2nd floor, Great Hall
+Location: 2nd floor, Great Hall

-Graphic design: Tuuli Aule
+Graphic designer: Tuuli Aule

 Kunst, mis ehitab maailma ümber.
 Janar Ala: kultuuri.postimees.ee, 26.04.2017https://kultuur.postimees.ee/4093099/janar-ala-arvustab-juri-okase-retrospektiivi

 Arhitekt Okas.
 Paco Ulman: KUNST, 01.06.2017https://dea.digar.ee/cgi-bin/dea?a=d&d=AKkunstee201706.2.6.5

 Jüri Okase hermeetiline maailm.
 Carl-Dag Lige: 23.08.2017https://ekspress.delfi.ee/areen/juri-okase-hermeetiline-maailm?id=79183350